Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-The ACT is administered seven times a year on a Saturday during the months of February, April, June, July, September, October and December (Note that New York does not offer a test during the month of July).
+The ACT is administered seven times a year on a Saturday during the months of February, April, June, July, September, October and December (though note that New York does not offer a test during the month of July).
 It is recommended that you register with ACT at least six weeks prior to your desired test date.

 Preparing for the ACT

 Start by taking a practice test.
 Starting with a diagnostic exam will provide you with baseline information about your strengths and weaknesses, and allow you to become familiar with the testing format.
 You will see how test questions are formatted, and what material is tested, as well as understanding the instructions given on the test.
 Plus, you’ll get an idea of your raw, baseline score.

 Utilize prep courses, books and sample questions available from ACT, Inc. Join or form an ACT study group and take a prep course.
 Take at least one practice test with the use of a timer to simulate the real test.
 This will give you a sense of timing so you can learn to pace yourself accordingly.
 Practice, practice, practice!